IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/moving_bed.rst

 Degrees of Freedom
 ------------------

-MBRs generally have at least 2 (or more) degrees of freedom.
-Typically fixed variables are reactor length and diameter.
+MBRs generally have at least 2 (or more) degrees of freedom, consisting of design and operating variables.
+The design variables of reactor length and diameter are typically the minimum variables to be fixed.

 Model Structure
 ---------------